Adroiti/docs-for-code-review-tools/TSLint/prefer-for-of.md

-Pattern: Use of 'for' loop with simple iteration
+Pattern: Use of `for` loop with simple iteration

 Issue: -